lamudi-gmbh/use-case-bundle/doc/03-use-case-contexts.md

 Any options provided in the named Context will **override** options from the custom Context, if one exists for the Use Case.
 In case one of the Processor is not configured, the Executor will fall back to the defaults.

-Once you have some named Contexts configured, it is possible to specify the name of the Context that will serve as a default one:
+Once you have some named Contexts configured, it is possible to specify the name of the Context that will serve as the default one:

 ```
 # app/config/config.yml